SuperOfficeDocs/superoffice-docs/user-guide/en/chat/admin/add-javascript.md

 > [!NOTE]
 > When you enable the chat feature, your organization must be ready to handle all incoming chat conversations.
 >
 > The *DEFER* parameter ensures that this script does not block page loading.
-The script will run after the page has finished loading.
+The script will run after the page finish loading.

 <!-- Referenced links -->